1DSAG/UI5-Best-Practice/docs/Performance/promise.md

 Breaks after the first Promise which does not resolve.
 The `finally` method is not supported by the Promise Polyfill for IE11.

+when you call Promises within a then, return their result and continue with it from the next chained then.
+Beside Promises, you can also return static values.

 <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises#chaining>

 ```js